Chiles Rellenos Recipe + Video

-Chiles rellenos come in all forms and have many different fillings.
-Chile relleno is Spanish for “stuffed chile.”
-They are a classic Mexican dish and especially popular during the Lenten season when Catholics do not eat meat.
+This classic Mexican dish is especially popular during the Lenten season when Catholics do not eat meat.

-My mom always made chiles rellenos with Anaheim or Hatch chile peppers.
+Anaheim or Hatch chile peppers: My mom always made chiles rellenos with slightly spicy Anaheim or Hatch chile peppers.
 She filled them with a white melty cheese, coated them in an airy egg batter, and deep fried them until golden brown.